innoq/tutorial-clj-webapp/tutorial/chapters/02_instructions.md

 ## Task 02:

-Define a new namespace `domain.clj` in your project.
+Define a new namespace `src/todo_app/domain.clj` in your project.

 Define the domain objects for the application in this file.
 We will model our application state `todos` as a vector containing Clojure maps with the following form: